 Accumulating training data.
-Prior work [9, 10, 11] has used keywords from the bug report and developer name or ID as attributes for the training data sets; we also include the product and component the bug belongs to.
-For extracting relevant words from bug reports, we employ tf-idf, stemming, stop-word and non-alphabetic word removal [19].
+Prior work(Anvik et al., 2006; Cubranic and Murphy, 2004; Bettenburg et al., 2008) has used keywords from the bug report and developer name or ID as attributes for the training data sets; we also include the product and component the bug belongs to.
+For extracting relevant words from bug reports, we employ tf-idf, stemming, stop-word and non-alphabetic word removal (Manning et al., 2008).